commonlyjs/commonlyjs.com/src/articles/map-filter-reduce.md

 ---
 title:  Map, filter and reduce, the functional way
 date: 2019-01-01
+level: 0
 path: "/articles/map-filter-reduce"
 ---

 # What's all the fuss about?

 As you all may know, functional style of programming has gotten really a lot of attention lately.
-It's happening for several reasons, but the most highlighted one by the community is one of the bigger flaws of OOP design.
+It's happening for several reasons, some of them are supposedly flaws in the object-oriented paradigm highlighted by the programming community.

 > Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 > You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.